Organisation of accounts

-If all of the aforementioned conditions are met, you must use double accounting.
+If at least two of the above conditions are met, you must perform double-entry bookkeeping.
 Double accounting is usually the better alternative even for a small entrepreneur because accounting programs use double accounting.

 Enter all your company’s expenditure, revenue, interests, taxes and the use of goods and services you have procured for your company’s needs.
 This allows you to keep your company’s assets separately from your personal assets.
 Use the accounting records as basis for filing your tax return.

 The Finnish Accounting Act includes definitions of micro-undertakings, small undertakings and large undertakings.
 Your company size influences what kinds of financial information it must produce.
 For example, the requirements for financial statements are less strict for micro-undertakings and small undertakings than for large undertakings.

 Your company is a micro-undertaking if it meets at most one of the following criteria during the previous financial year and the one

 Your company is a small undertaking if it meets at most one of the following criteria during the previous financial year and the one